Danielbrusik/ProgrammingProjects/README.md

-# Programming Project #1: tictac toe
+# Programming Project #1: tic tac toe
 A Tic Tac Toe game you can play against other people

 ## Start #1: